SkooveLearn PianoDownload on the App Store

 Install Now

-Beginner rhythm reading: quarter, half, whole notes explained
+Understanding music rhythm: quarter, half, and whole notes

 whole, half, quarter notes

-Music is a language, like all languages it incorporates a set of characters and symbols to communicate meaning.
+Music is a language, like all languages it uses characters and symbols to communicate meaning.

-We use different note symbols to communicate the duration of notes in music.
+Musicians use different note symbols to communicate the duration of notes in music.
 In this article, we will learn about whole notes, half notes and quarter notes.
-Think about them like basic units of time, almost like seconds and minutes.
+These note values are the basic units of time in music, almost like seconds and minutes in clock time.

-In order to read music comfortably at the piano, you will need to be able to understand rhythm basics and how these three different rhythms work together.
+In order to read piano music, you will need to be able to understand some rhythmic basics and how these three different note values work together.
 Check it out!

 Start your musical journey